 The Graduate Center, City University of New York.
-Associate Professor of Music Theory.
 Duties/services include: advising doctoral dissertations; conducting Independent Studies; sitting on comprehensive-exam juries; teaching doctoral seminars; performing in faculty recitals; interviewing prospective PhD candidates in Music Theory; serving on the Executive Committee of the PhD/DMA in Music programs; adjudicating DMA degree recitals.

 Courses Taught at the Graduate Center:

 1. Music 741, Introduction to the Analysis of Post-Tonal Music.

-Hunter College CUNY, New York, New York.
-Assistant Professor of Music Theory.
-Duties/services include: Serving as Director of Graduate Studies; serving on the governing body for music, the Personnel and Budget Committee; teaching core music-theory classes; coordinating the Music-Theory Fundamentals track (which runs roughly six sections per semester); ordering and taking decisions on core music-theory textbooks; serving on departmental and college-wide committees; developing the music-theory curriculum; taking minutes of departmental meetings as secretary; advising masters theses as primary or secondary advisor; teaching honors seminars; performing on faculty recitals; interviewing prospective MA candidates in Music Theory; adjudicating degree recitals; adjudicating end-of-semester juries; coordinating local conferences; bringing in outside artists to the Hunter community.
+Hunter College CUNY.
+Duties/services include: Serving as Director of Graduate Studies; serving on the governing body for music, the Personnel and Budget Committee; teaching core music-theory classes; coordinating the Music-Theory Fundamentals track (which runs roughly six sections per semester); serving on departmental and college-wide committees; developing the music-theory curriculum; advising masters theses as primary or secondary advisor; teaching honors seminars; performing on faculty recitals; interviewing prospective MA candidates in Music Theory; adjudicating degree recitals; adjudicating end-of-semester juries; coordinating local conferences; bringing in outside artists to the Hunter community.

 Courses Taught at Hunter College: